10,000 BC (film): Historical accuracy

 The film incorporates numerous anachronisms and inaccuracies in its depiction of prehistoric life.
 While woolly mammoths and saber-toothed tigers may have existed as late as 10,000 B.C., both species were on the brink of extinction around this time, likely due to a combination of human hunting, disease, and climate change.
-The film's portrayal of mammoth behavior as being led by a male herd leader is inconsistent with evidence from modern elephant behavior, which suggests that herds were led by older females, with males expelled at puberty.
+The film's portrayal of mammoth behavior, suggesting that herds were led by a male leader, is inconsistent with evidence from modern elephant behavior, which indicates that herds are typically led by older females, with males expelled at puberty.

 The inclusion of advanced civilizations, pyramid-like monuments, written language, and metal tools in the narrative is highly inaccurate.
-Such developments would not emerge until approximately 3,000 B.C., during the urbanization of regions such as the Nile, Euphrates, and Indus river valleys.
-Early evidence of agriculture dates to around 9,400 B.C., but organized farming and the use of tools like hoes would not have been widespread at the time depicted in the film.
+Such developments did not emerge until approximately 3,000 B.C., during the urbanization of regions such as the Nile, Euphrates, and Indus river valleys.
+Early evidence of agriculture dates back to around 9,400 B.C., but organized farming and the use of tools like hoes would not have been widespread at the time depicted in the film.
 Additionally, while some early stone monuments, such as Göbekli Tepe, date to roughly 9,000 B.C., the advanced technology shown in the film, including metal tools and the sextant, is misplaced by several millennia.